rday45/flask-web-server/README.md

 }
 ```

-if unsuccessful due to not being an admin or owner, you will receive the following error:
+If unsuccessful due to not being an admin or owner, you will receive the following error:

 ```JSON
 {